Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 # Arrays

-Arrays store collections of related data in an a list with each element at an index.
+Arrays store collections of related data in a list with each element at an index.

 - How are arrays used by Break Out?
 - What do the Arrays store?